lindali0401/smartdq-demo/README.md

-# SmartDQ – AI-Powered Method Recommendation
+# SmartDQ – AI-Powered Method Advisor for Industrial Data Quality

 SmartDQ is an AI-powered web application that helps users choose suitable data analytics methods based on the quality of their uploaded CSV datasets.
 It combines a rule-based judgment of data quality dimensions with intelligent reasoning via LLMs.